 Kane Research Group

-Dr. Kane serves as an associate professor in the department of Chemistry & Biochemistry and as Director of the Institute of Biomedical Studies.
+Dr. Kane is a Professor in the Department of Chemistry & Biochemistry and serves as Director of the Institute of Biomedical Studies.
 Bob earned his B.S. degree at Texas Lutheran College and his Ph.D. at Texas Tech, and joined the Baylor faculty in 1996 after completing a postdoc at UCLA.
-Dr. Kane’s research is focused on specialized applications of synthetic chemistry in areas such as vaccine development, transplantation, and wound healing.
+Dr. Kane’s research is focused on specialized applications of synthetic chemistry in areas such as transplantation, wound healing, and vaccine development.

 Our Research Group